cncf/memorials/carolyn-van-slyck.md

 "I am a thought leader 🦄💨" - and honestly, yeah, she was, she was one of a kind.

 I miss you Carolyn.

+## Steve Francia

+Carolyn's dedication to the community was unparalleled.
+She embodied everything that is good about open source.
+She was generous with her time and talents including her deep involvement with Women Who Go and other open source initiatives.
+While known for her public contributions and talks, most of her contributions were outside of the public eye.
+She had deep empathy for newcomers and underrepresented people.
+A common thread throughout all of her work was paving the way for others.
+Helping a person new to the community feel included by listening to them and making them feel like they were as important as anyone else.
+Helping people to have opportunities they wouldn’t otherwise through encouragement and even sponsorships.
+Helping to elevate the interactions through her code of conduct work so that everyone felt included.

+Carolyn was a gifted speaker.
+She had a rare talent for explaining complex topics in a way that was both informative and entertaining.
+I personally really appreciated [her talk on CLIs](https://carolynvanslyck.com/talks/).
+Not many other people share such a deep love for this somewhat obscure user experience.
+I very much appreciated how she added depth, experience and empathy to the conversation around CLIs.
+Her talk which she gave at GopherCon in 2019 is the definitive talk on CLI design.

+I will miss Carolyn.
+Her happiness and excitement was contagious as was her love for emjois 🌈⭐.
+You couldn’t be around her without feeling good.
+Carolyn believed in paying it forward.
+In her memory I rewatched one of [her talks](https://carolynvanslyck.com/talks/) today grateful for all she stood for and the legacy she left behind.